 Light: Bright indirect light year-round.
+Keep them shaded from hot, direct sun in summer, which can scorch their leaves.
 Some direct sun in winter is fine.

 Water: Keep soil evenly moist from spring through summer.
 Cut back on watering during the cool period in fall.
-In winter, water just enough to prevent the soil from drying out.
+In winter, water just enough to prevent the potting medium from drying out.

 Temperature: Average room temperatures (60-75°F/15-24°C), except for a cool period in fall (45-50°F/7-10°C) to set buds.

 Fertilizer: Feed every 2 weeks with an orchid fertilizer in spring and summer.
-Don't feed while plant is resting.
+Don't feed while orchid is resting.

 Propagation: Division.
-Divide mature plants immediately after flowering by cutting the rhizome with a sharp knife.
+Divide mature Cymbidium orchid plants immediately after flowering by cutting the rhizome with a sharp knife.
 Each piece should have at least 2 pseudobulb shoots and some roots attached.